jeffjl74/ACT_Notes/README.md

 To paste in a different channel, use the `custom` choice.
 For example, if you wanted to paste to the guild, you would select the `custom` button and enter `/gu` in the textbox.
 The selected prefix is saved for the zone.

 ### Note Segmenting
-EQII can only paste around 250 characters at a time in a chat window, and only allows about 1000 characters per line in a macro.
-Thus, even a small shared note requires multiple sections.
+EQII can only paste around 250 characters at a time in a chat window, and allows about 1000 characters per line and 16 lines in a macro.
+Even a small shared note requires multiple sections.

 The plugin automatically breaks a note into appropriate sharable sizes.